mm80843/T3.5/docs/Benef/PBN__Benef_274.md

 # __Better understanding of virus viability__

-## Name of the Benefit

-Studying the effects of droplet evaporation and chemistry on virus viability can provide insights into key factors influencing virus survival and transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in research on droplet physics and chemistry can contribute to the development of more targeted prevention and control measures, potentially reducing the economic burden of influenza outbreaks.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_286.md)